 Optimum Level of Funds (Liquidity)

 The funds remain on the balance sheet only until they are in use.
 As soon as they are not needed, they are paid off.
 This is how this approach optimizes the interest cost.
 Interest is paid only for the amount and time for which money is used.
-There is no unutilized cash lying idle with the business.
+There is no unutilized cash lying idle in the business.

 Savings on Interest Costs

-When short-term requirements are not funded with long-term finances, the firm saves interest rate difference between long term and short term interest rates.
+When short-term requirements are not funded with long-term finances, the firm saves interest rate difference between long-term and short-term interest rates.
 It is already known that long-term interest rates are comparatively higher due to the concept of risk premium.

-No-Risk of Refinancing and Interest Rate Fluctuations during Refinancing
+No Risk of Refinancing and Interest Rate Fluctuations during Refinancing